-In 2012 we adopted 250 cats and 7 dogs into loving homes.
-We spayed/neutered 1,025 cats and dogs for an overall total of 6,430.
-In 2012, United Paws spent $90,722 to support its pet food, community outreach, feral cat and foster programs, as well as veterinary costs for spay/neuter and vet emergency help!
+In 2013 we adopted over 300 cats and 3 dogs into loving homes.
+We spayed/neutered 749 cats and dogs for an overall total of 7,179.
 We could not do this without you.
 Thank you everyone for your support.

 Join us for our monthly adoption events!

 Our next monthly adoptathon event will be held Saturday, May 17th, at the Garibaldi Maritime Museum, located at 112 Garibaldi Ave, Garibaldi, OR 97118,the time set for noon to 3 PM.